indygreg/PyOxidizer/docs/config_api.rst

 ``PythonResourceData``, etc.

-The returned resources are typically added to a ``FileManifest`` or ``PythonEmbeddedResources`` to make them available to a packaged application.
+The returned resources are typically added to a ``FileManifest`` or ``PythonExecutable`` to make them available to a packaged application.

 ``PythonDistribution.read_virtualenv(path)``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^